 Upfront costs and cash requirements

 Leasing typically requires minimal money upfront—often just the first and last month’s payment plus a security deposit.
-Buying requires either full payment or a substantial down payment on an equipment loan.
+This means leasing offers lower initial costs and helps preserve your cash reserves, making it easier to manage cash flow efficiently.
+Buying, on the other hand, requires either full payment or a substantial down payment on an equipment loan.
 That difference can matter a lot if you’re watching your working capital closely.

 Monthly cash flow impact